NunoFilipeRosaPires/github-dashboard/README.md

 # Github Dashboard

-This project was created with [Create React App](https://github.com/facebook/create-react-app).
-This project was developed as part of a challenge requested by UpHill.
+This project was created with [Create React App](https://github.com/facebook/create-react-app) and was developed as part of a challenge requested by UpHill.

 ## Config the project after start